-Ever wondered how much pastry you need to make a pie, or a pasty, quiche or whenever you need to use shortcrust pastry?
+Ever wondered how much pastry you need to make a pie, a pasty, a quiche, or whenever you need to use shortcrust pastry?
 Probably quite often.
-After all, telling me I need so many grams of flour doesn't give much away, does it?
+After all, telling you that you need so many grams of flour doesn't give much away, does it?

 How Do I Work out How Much Pastry I Need?

-The answer isn't that easy to work out unless you are a baker who makes pastry all the time you will get used to the feel of the ingredients and what they will make and how far they will go
+The answer isn't that easy to work out unless you are a baker who makes pastry all the time.
+If that is true, then you will get used to the feel of the ingredients, what they will make, and how far they will go.

-If a recipe calls for a certain quantity of pastry, this usually means the weight of flour and fat, plus any water you have added, what that does not tell you is just how much that quantity will create, how can it?
+If a recipe calls for a certain quantity of pastry, this usually means the weight of flour and fat, plus any water you have added.
+But the quantity doesn't tell you is just how much that quantity will create.
 Only you know what you are making.

 The Simplest Way to Calculate the Amount of Pastry